Eviction Filing in Collin CountyHandled Start to Finish

 Collin County Court Costs

 Court filing and constable service fees in Collin County vary by precinct and by the number of tenants served.
-We include the court filing fee in your flat price so there are no surprises.
+We include that county filing fee in the court filing add-on, so there are no surprises.

 What We Handle for You